halex5000/launching-darkly-with-a-vue/BLOG.md

   </v-main>
 </template>
 ```
-Check this out in the above:
+:incoming_envelope: Let's unpack what's going on up there :arrow_up:
 -  `v-if` is a Vue directive that affects whether an element renders or not.
 In this case, we're using the reactive object, `loginEnabled`, to decide whether we render that component or not.

 -  we kept it super simple and only used `Boolean` flags, but feature flags with LaunchDarkly can be **soooooo** much more.
    -  While `Boolean` is the default way we think about feature flags... on or off, let's take a quick dip into other choices here:
       -  `String` - we can use a feature flag to provide the content (text, icons, colors, classes) we display to the users
       -  `Number` - we can use a feature flag to provide numeric values for constraints, validation rules, sizing
       -  `JSON` - we can use a feature flag to provide JSON objects allowing for us to load configuration remotely from LaunchDarkly's Feature Delivery Network

 -  we use the `:` in front of properties where we're using an expression, like evaluating the `Boolean` flag, `ldReady` to determine what to display to the user.

--  :star: Imagine the power of not having to redeploy your app to change the experience, iconography, or language you display to your user
+   :star: Imagine the power of not having to redeploy your app to change the experience, iconography, or language you display to your user

-#### New app, who this?
+#### :disguised_face: New app, who this?

 Identifying your user unlocks loads of potential for your feature management and the best part is that even if you don't know who your user is up front, you can update the LaunchDarkly client anytime when you get more information about your user.
 ```vue
 <!-- abridged version of src/components/Login.vue for illustration purposes -->